 In Hull, you can visit Story Street Medical Practice, between 8am – 8pm without an appointment.
 The practice sees both registered and unregistered patients and is open 7 days a week and over bank holidays.
 For more information, click here.

 Story Street Medical Practice, Wilberforce Health Centre, 6 – 10 Story Street, Hull, HU1 3SA.
 01482 335180

 The out of hours GP service is available for patients when doctors surgeries are closed from 6.30pm to 8.00am weekdays and all day at weekends and on Bank Holidays.
 If you need medical treatment that’s not an immediate emergency, but cannot wait until the next day then access the out of hours GP by calling 111.

-Throughout the East Riding of Yorkshire there are a number of Minor Injury Units (MIUs).
-Click here to find the nearest MIU to you.
+In the East Riding of Yorkshire, there are 3 Urgent Treatment Centres, Beverley, Bridlington and Goole.
+Click here to find the nearest one to you. (http://www.eastridingofyorkshireccg.nhs.uk/choose-well/utc/)

 For life threatening and emergency situations, such as: loss of consciousness, acute confused state, fits, chest pain, breathing difficulties and severe bleeding, call 999 or visit your closest A&E /Emergency Department (ED) immediately.

 If at any point you’re worried about your common winter illness symptoms seek medical advice by calling NHS 111, free from UK landlines and mobiles, or speak to a local pharmacist about how you can treat your symptoms.

 If you’re over 65, pregnant or have a long-term health condition then seek advice from a health professional as soon as you begin to feel unwell.

 Many GP surgeries and pharmacies will be closed over the Christmas and New Year bank holiday period, if you take regular medication make sure to collect your prescription in plenty of time before the services are closed.